uga-libraries/web-aip/README.md

 After the script is complete, the folders are ready to use as input for the [UGA Libraries' General AIP Script](https://github.com/uga-libraries/general-aip), which prepares them for UGA's digital preservation system (ARCHive).

 UGA downloads web content using this script on a quarterly basis.

-Script usage: `python warc_download.py date_start date_end`

-   * dates: the store date range for WARCs to be downloaded.
-   * date_start is inclusive: the download will include WARCs stored on date_start.
-   * date_end is exclusive: the download will not include WARCs stored on date_end.

 Additional script: linux_unzip.py
 Script usage: `python linux_unzip.py aips_directory`